[Updated on the 21st of May 2017]

-I’d like to dedicate this first post to all the people who’ve asked me, countless times, some advice about cafes with wifi in Barcelona to work in.
+I’d like to dedicate this first post to everyone who’ve asked me, countless times, some advice about cafes with wifi in Barcelona to work in, as well as cafes that make the perfect workspace.
 That’s why I though the title “10 cafes with Wi-Fi in Barcelona to work in” would be much appropriate.

 Btw, it’s great that we are able to spend a day working from a cafe, but I’d like you to think also from the cafe perspective.
 If you were the owner, would you like to have clients staying all day long and having just one coffee?